What Is the Xerox PrimeLink Printer Family? (Features and Cost)

 How Is PrimeLink Different from Xerox’s Other Product Families?

-Xerox has five major product families that make up its primary family tree: personal desktop printers, VersaLink, AltaLink, PrimeLink and bigger production-style printers.
+Xerox has five main product families: personal desktop printers, VersaLink, AltaLink, PrimeLink, and larger production printers.

-You also might wonder how PrimeLink devices differ from AltaLink machines since PrimeLink printers are a step up from AltaLink printers.
+You might also be curious about how PrimeLink devices differ from AltaLink machines, as PrimeLink printers are an upgrade from AltaLink models.

-With that being said, here are the major differences between PrimeLink devices and the other two product families that are worth comparing them to.
+Below are the key differences between PrimeLink devices and the two families worth comparing:

 Difference Between Xerox PrimeLink and AltaLink